PaulSolt/IGME-340-2018-Spring/CocoapodsSetup.md

 ## Troubleshoot Your CocoaPods

 Sometimes things fail, and you need to try the commands again.
 I find that either clearing the cache, making sure the Podfile changes are saved, and then doing an update (or an install command) fixes the problems.

 Clear cached files to start over

 	$ pod cache clear --all

-Update Cocoapods
+Update Cocoapods (or try to do `pod install` again)

 	$ pod update

 ## Using Alamofire ##

 1. Open your Workspace file that was generated `GithubProfile.xcworkspace`

-2. Add the statement at the top of the "ViewController.swift" file
+2. Add the statement at the top of the "ViewController.swift" file under `import UIKit`

 		import Alamofire

 3. Create a new function

 	    func searchForUserAlamo(username: String) {